afni/afni_doc/SUMA/Viewer.rst

 #. **Talking to AFNI**

    Press the ``t`` in the ``suma`` window to talk to ``afni``.
-This sends anatomically correct surfaces to AFNI
+This sends anatomically correct surfaces to AFNI.

    You should be seeing surface contours atop the slices; the contours are the intersection of the surface with the slice.